Avargal: Production

-Kamal Haasan learnt the art of ventriloquism in order to portray his character perfectly.
+Kamal Haasan learnt the art of ventriloquism to portray his character perfectly.
 Both Haasan and Raghuram worked as choreographers for the film.
 The song "Junior Junior" was picturised on Haasan's character using a puppet named Junior.
 While not shooting his scenes, Rajinikanth would watch Haasan acting and learn from it to improve his own acting.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan and lyrics were written by Kannadasan.
 Viswanathan composed the song "Angum Ingum" within 15 minutes.
 The song is set in the Carnatic raga known as Sankarabharanam, while "Kaatrukkenna Veli" is set in Bala Nandhini.
 Songs like "Kaatrukkenna Veli", "Junior" and "Angum Ingum" attained popularity.

 Release and reception

 Avargal was released on 25 February 1977.
 The magazine Ananda Vikatan, in a review dated 13 March 1977, appreciated the film, mentioned that it was a different attempt, and that though the film was narrated with many flashbacks, with Balachander's touches they were not a burden to follow.
 Kanthan of Kalki appreciated the cast performances, particularly Sujatha's, but felt Ravikumar could have been more polished.
-Kanthan also appreciated Balachander's writing and direction.
+He also appreciated Balachander's writing and direction.
 Although the film was a commercial failure, Sujatha won the Filmfare Award for Best Actress – Tamil, and the film qualified for the Indian Panorama.